aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/customize-the-ribbon/_index.md

 {{% alert color="primary" %}}

-Microsoft Office replaced menus and toolbars with a Ribbon at the top of the application window since Office 2007.
+Microsoft Office has replaced menus and toolbars with a Ribbon at the top of the application window since Office 2007.
 The Ribbon is customizable.
 Aspose.Cells allows you to:

 - Keep Ribbon XML without parsing it,